 The Hyundai Staria FCEV was announced at the IAA 2021 (2021 Munich Motor Show), with a market launch planned in the second half of 2023.
 The Staria will get the third-generation fuel cell system.

-BYD’s upcoming premium electric brand, which goes by the internal codename ‘R,’ will target the electric MPV segment, though it first plans to launch a rugged electric SUV.
-The brand will launch in the first half of 2022, and an electric MPV could be expected in 12-18 months of the launch.
+BYD’s upcoming premium electric brand, which goes by the name ‘Yangwang’ will target the electric MPV segment, though it first plans to launch a rugged electric SUV.
+As per a report Sina Finance published on August 25, 2022, and an electric MPV is expected by the first half of 2024.

 The director of the premium brand, Zhao Changjiang, took to social media in November 2021 to collect feedback from netizens regarding a large 7-seat MPV.
 Given the premium positioning, we can expect the MPV to offer a range of 800+ km (500 miles) thanks to the BYD Blade Battery and the lightweight e-Platform 3.0.

 XBUS, previously called eBussy, is a new retro-style modular van.
 It is available to pre-order in two chassis variants: Standard and Offroad.

 The XBUS Standard measures 3,945 mm in length, 1,633 mm in width, and 1,920 mm in height.
 The XBUS Offroad is just as long, but it measures 1,691 mm in width and 1,970 mm in height.
 The wheelbase of both variants is 2,200 mm.
 The XBUS is suitable for various applications, thanks to the availability of various modules: Bus, Transporter, Tipper, Box L, Box XXL, Pickup BUS Double cab pickup, Pickup, Cabrio, and Camper.